 Scholarships are awarded at the time of admission.
 A student must be admitted and enroll as a full-time student in order to claim an awarded scholarship, family or incentive award.
 Scholarships and awards listed below are available to domestic (U.S.) and international students unless otherwise indicated; and are listed separately.

-Florida Resident Scholarships, Academic Merit Scholarships, Special Merit Scholarships, Family Awards and Incentive Awards may be combined (stacked).
-All combined scholarships and awards are capped at the price of tuition.
+Florida Resident Scholarships may be combined with one Scholarship or Award from Florida Prep and are capped at the price of tuition.

 We are now accepting information for scholarships for the 2020-2021 school year.